elatov/elatov.github.io/_posts/2014-03-27-rhcsa-rhce-chapter-14-web-services.md

 > Apache needs to be configured in such a way that requires authorization via **.htpassword** when requests are made from outside the local area network, while not requiring authorization from requests made from within the local area network.
 >
 > **Resolution**
 > Please note that all commands will need to be run as the root user.
-First, an &#8220;**.htpasswd**&#8221; file will need to be created.
+First, an "**.htpasswd**" file will need to be created.
 This file will house the authorized user and password information for Apache.
 >
 >     # htpasswd -c .htpasswd user
 >